+SOMA is Anglican focused, so sends out teams mainly in response to the invitation of Anglican Bishops and Archbishops.
 SOMA does not have a set programme or a product.
 For each Mission we build a unique programme to address current issues identified by the inviting Bishop that are faced by the Diocese and delegates.
-As the Mission progresses, we adapt the programme to further issues revealed by the Holy Spirit through Intercessors, delegates and the Team.
+As the Mission progresses, we adapt the programme to further issues revealed by the Holy Spirit through intercessors, delegates and the team.

-To issue an invitation to SOMA, to find out more or discuss your requirements, contact National Director Stephen Dinsmore
+To issue an invitation to SOMA, to find out more or discuss your requirements, contact our National Director.

 Receiving a SOMA Team – What’s it like?